 H2-receptor antagonists are another type of medication that your GP may suggest if antacids, alginates and PPIs have not been effective in controlling your indigestion.
 There are four H2-receptor antagonists:

 These medicines work by lowering the acidity level in your stomach.
-Click on the above links for more information on these drugs.

 Your GP may prescribe any one of these four H2-receptor antagonists, although famotidine and ranitidine are available to buy over the counter in pharmacies.
 H2-receptor antagonists are taken either in tablet or liquid form.